European Shorthair Cat

 10%

-A friendly, fun-loving feline that's a favorite with families throughout Europe and beyond, the European Shorthair cat is accurately described as the pedigreed version of Europe's domestic shorthair cats.
+A friendly, fun-loving feline that's a favorite with families throughout Europe, the European Shorthair cat is accurately described as the pedigreed version of Europe's domestic shorthair cats.

 These cats are extremely docile, with a reputation for making friends with children and other pets including well-behaved dogs and non-dominant cats.
 It is worth noting that European Shorthair cats are individuals with a wide range of personality traits.
 They have a reputation for being somewhat territorial, so families with multiple cats should place an even stronger emphasis on finding a cat with a compatible personality when choosing a housemate for the cats already in their homes.